harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 // -> Append `suggestion?.actionName` to your agent's LLM prompt

 // For AUTO mode:
-const result = await li.run(currentIssue, customerId);
+// -> REPLACE your existing manual tool execution with this line: const result = await li.run(currentIssue, customerId);
 // -> `result` contains whatever the chosen tool returns
 // -> Pass this result back into your agent's context so it knows what happened

 // For RECOMMEND mode:
-await issueFullRefund(customerId);
+// -> KEEP your existing manual tool execution exactly as it is: await issueFullRefund(customerId);
-// -> The agent runs normally; LayerInfinite silently logs the outcome
+// -> LayerInfinite silently logs the outcome in the background
 ```

 **The Operational Value:** LayerInfinite does not intercept the LLM; rather, it sits at the orchestration middleware layer to **shape tool selection**.
 When a latency spike occurs, LI advises the execution layer: *"Scaling read replicas has a 94% success rate for this issue, whereas restarting Postgres only succeeds 12% of the time."*